Creighton vs. Providence: Sportsbook promo codes, odds, spread, over/under - January 6

 - Bookmakers have moved the Bluejays' national championship odds up from +2500 at the beginning of the season to +2000.
 Among all teams in the country, that is the 46th-biggest change.

-- In terms of their national championship odds, the Friars have had the 26th-biggest change this season, dropping from +10000 at the start to +13000.

-- With odds of +13000, Providence has been given a 0.8% chance of winning the national championship.
+- With odds of +2000, Creighton has been given a 4.8% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!